 Technical analysis is applicable to stocks, indices, commodities, futures or any tradeable instrument where the price is influenced by the forces of supply and demand over a specific time frame.
 The time frame can be based on intraday (1-minute, 5-minutes, 10-minutes, 15-minutes, 30-minutes or hourly), daily, weekly or monthly price data and last a few hours or many years.

 A technical analyst believes that it is possible to identify a trend, invest or trade based on the trend and make money as the trend unfolds.
 Because technical analysis can be applied to many different time frames, it is possible to spot both short-term and long-term trends.
 The objective of the analysis is to forecast the direction of the future price.

 Technical analysts consider the market to be 80% psychological and 20% logical.
 Even though there are some universal principles and rules that can be applied, it must be remembered that technical analysis is more an art form than a science.
 As an art form, it is subject to interpretation.

 In light of the above, we can conclude that analysts use both fundamental and technical analysis to determine which stock to buy and which to sell.
 Both the methods of analysis have their own well-established set of concepts and theories for analyzes.

-Where on one hand, fundamental analysis are based more on facts and figures, on the other hand, technical analysis are based more on graphs, chart and economic factors.
+Where on one hand, fundamental analysis is based more on facts and figures, on the other hand, technical analysis is based more on graphs, chart, and economic factors.
 Hence, a wise investor should use both the methods for determining the value of stock and invest its funds in the market.

 View All BIWS Courses –Free $97 Bonus for FinanceWalk Readers